Katie Stengel: Newcastle Jets (loan)

-Utah Royals, 2018–2019
+Utah Royals

-After the Boston Breakers folded ahead of the 2018 season, Stengel was selected by the Utah Royals FC in the Boston Breakers dispersal draft.
+After the Boston Breakers folded ahead of the 2018 season, Stengel was selected by the Utah Royals in the Boston Breakers dispersal draft.
 Stengel appeared in 23 games for the Royals.
 She scored a team leading six goals and scored the first brace in Royals history.

 Stengel returned to the Royals for the 2019 season.
 She appeared in all 24 games and scored 2 goals.

-Houston Dash, 2020–2022
+Houston Dash

-On January 8, 2020, the Utah Royals traded Stengel and a third round pick in the 2020 NWSL College Draft to the Houston Dash in exchange for their second round picks in the 2020 and 2021 College drafts.
+On January 8, 2020, the Utah Royals traded Stengel and a third-round pick in the 2020 NWSL College Draft to the Houston Dash in exchange for their second-round picks in the 2020 and 2021 College Drafts.
 She was waived by the club in May 2021.

-Liverpool Football Club, 2022–present
+Liverpool

-On January 6, 2022, Liverpool Football Club signed Stengel, reuniting her with manager Matt Beard.
-Stengel had played for Beard previously at Boston Breakers.
-Stengel will wear the jersey number 24 and play in the number 9 role as a striker on the second-division team.
+On January 6, 2022, Liverpool signed Stengel, reuniting her with manager Matt Beard.
+Stengel had played for Beard previously at the Boston Breakers.
+Stengel wears the number 24 kit for the Lady Reds and plays as a striker on the first-division team.

+NJ/NY Gotham FC

+On July 5, 2023, Liverpool loaned Stengel to American club NJ/NY Gotham FC until September 3, 2023.
+The loan was later made permanent, as Gotham acquired Stengel on a permanent transfer on September 13, 2023.

+Crystal Palace

+After just over a year at Gotham FC, Stengel moved permanently to Crystal Palace on a two-year deal on September 13, 2024.

+Gotham FC

+Stengel returned to Gotham FC on July 31, 2025, with Crystal Palace relinquishing her in exchange for an undisclosed fee.

 International career

 With the United States Under-20 team Stengel won the 2012 CONCACAF Women's U-20 Championship.
-At the 2012 FIFA U-20 Women's World Cup Stengel appeared in four games and scored three goals.
+At the 2012 FIFA U-20 Women's World Cup, Stengel appeared in four games and scored three goals.
 The United States won the U-20 World Cup.

 Stengel has also played for the United States U-23 women's national team.
 In March 2014, she received her first full national team call-up from head coach Tom Sermanni.
 Stengel has not yet been capped by the USWNT.

 Personal life

 Stengel's younger sister Jackie played for North Carolina State University and her father Scott played for the Air Force Academy.
+She was previously in a relationship with former professional goalkeeper Matt Lampson.